 Sherwet came out to her family.
 She married her girlfriend.
 She had twins.
 And she joined Booz Allen.

 “Working here is a huge relief,” she says.
 “I don’t have to hide who I am.
 I don’t have to worry about using the wrong pronoun or explain how my daughters came to be.
-I have a
+I have a bobble head of my wife on my desk.”

 The company’s inclusion, says Sherwet, goes beyond gay or lesbian.
 “Booz Allen is having conversations about the trans community in the military, about Latinx people, about all these intersections.
 It’s so relevant to me, as a person with multi hyphens and a blond, Christian wife who speaks fluent Indonesian.
 I love that Booz Allen serves the whole community.”